Kalkan is located on Turkey’s south west coast, between the towns of Fethiye (87km to the west) and Kas (27km to the east)

 It belongs to the region of Antalya, which is also the name of its regional centre, located 200km away.

 Situated on Turkey’s beautiful south west Mediterranean coast, between the towns of Fethiye and Kaş, the small town of Kalkan is nestled at the foot of the Taurus Mountains in a beautiful bay.
+The bay faces almost due south with two notable islands at its entrance known as “mouse and snake”.
+The town is situated on a steep hillside which ensures that almost all properties have a sea view from some level.

 If lounging around the pool is more your style, then you will be pleased to know that most villas and apartments have private or shared pool facilities.
 A number of hotels will also allow non hotel guests use of their pools and sun beds for a small daily fee.
 Hotels with particularly large swimming pools are the Happy Hotel in Kalamar Bay and the Samira Deluxe Hotel in the Ortaalan area of the town.